Enhanced Metric Store

 Sysdig Monitor can now display metrics scraped at different intervals, for example 10s and 1m, on the same graph.

-Granularity of graphs has been improved in Dashboards.
+Granularity of graphs has been improved for promQL panels.
 For example, a 1 hour selection now shows metrics with 10 second intervals.
 In prior versions, 1-hour selection in Dashboards showed metrics in 1-minute interval.

 Previously, Sysdig Monitor would re-align time selections in graphs due to certain performance limitations.
 This time re-alignment has been removed to show more up-to-date metrics.